-• Our governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified.
+Our governing body has overall strategic responsibility for our filtering and monitoring approaches, including ensuring that our filtering and monitoring systems are regularly reviewed, and that the leadership team and relevant staff have an awareness and understanding of the appropriate filtering and monitoring provisions in place, manage them effectively and know how to escalate concerns when identified.

-Kirsty Randall (DSL), a member of the senior leadership team and Mrs M Nadarajah, governor, are responsible for ensuring that our school/college has met the DfE Filtering and monitoring standards for schools and colleges.

-- Our senior leadership team are responsible for - o procuring filtering and monitoring systems. - o documenting decisions on what is blocked or allowed and why. - o reviewing the effectiveness of our provision. - overseeing reports. - ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the DSL and IT Technicians have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - any filtering and monitoring reports. - o any child protection or safeguarding concerns identified. - o checks to filtering and monitoring system. - The IT Technicians have technical responsibility for: - o maintaining filtering and monitoring systems.

-- o providing filtering and monitoring reports. - o completing technical actions identified following any concerns or checks to systems. - $\circ~$ working with the senior leadership team and DSL to procure systems, identify risks, carry out reviews and carry out checks. - All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, pupils and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.
+- Ros Selby, a member of the senior leadership team and Steve Geary, governor, are responsible for ensuring that our school has met the DfE Filtering and monitoring standards for schools and colleges. - Our senior leadership team are responsible for - procuring filtering and monitoring systems. - o documenting decisions on what is blocked or allowed and why. - reviewing the effectiveness of our provision. - overseeing reports. - ensuring that all staff understand their role, are appropriately trained, follow policies, processes and procedures and act on reports and concerns. - ensuring the DSL and Carbon Cloud have sufficient time and support to manage their filtering and monitoring responsibilities. - The DSL has lead responsibility for overseeing and acting on: - o any filtering and monitoring reports. - o any child protection or safeguarding concerns identified. - o checks to filtering and monitoring system. - Carbon Cloud/Schools Broadband have technical responsibility for: - maintaining filtering and monitoring systems. - providing filtering and monitoring reports. - o completing technical actions identified following any concerns or checks to systems. - working with the senior leadership team and DSL to procure systems, identify risks, carry out reviews and carry out checks. - All members of staff are provided with an understanding of the expectations, applicable roles and responsibilities in relation to filtering and monitoring as part of our induction process, and in our child protection staff training. - All staff, pupils and parents/carers have a responsibility to follow this policy to report and record any filtering or monitoring concerns.